Agathiyan-K/Docker_Ghost/README.md

 7. **Advanced Monitoring and Logging**:
    - Set up tools like Prometheus and Grafana to monitor container performance and logs.

-These improvements will further enhance the functionality, reliability, and scalability of your Ghost setup.
+These improvements will further enhance the functionality, reliability, and scalability of the Ghost setup.